 In short, Small Claim Court offers an association with a viable alternative to non-judicial and judicial foreclosure of assessment obligations.
 While going to court can be intimidating, remember that the judge knows you are not a lawyer and does not expect you to act like one.
 By being clear and concise, you make the judges job easier and increase the likelihood that he or she will rule in your favor.

-In the latter instance, under Civil Code section 3110.5, the contractor receives protection from the owners failure and the subcontractors, laborers and material suppliers are once again the beneficiaries of the payment bond.
+In the latter instance, under Civil Code section 3110.5 (replaced by California Civil Code section 8000 et seq.), the contractor receives protection from the owners failure and the subcontractors, laborers and material suppliers are once again the beneficiaries of the payment bond.
 The contractor benefits, too, because the payment bond assures the contractor that it will get paid for the work that it has performed, and that its subcontractors, laborers, and material suppliers will be paid.

 Contractor failure can be disastrous to the project owners bottom line.
 Contractor failure can take many different forms abandonment of the work, embezzlement, untimely performance, failure to complete the work, and failure to pay subcontractors and material suppliers for their work and materials.
 The Surety Information Office (SIO) maintains that [c]onstruction is a very risky business.
 Citing a Dun & Bradstreet report entitled Business Failure Record, the SIO reports that an average of 10,000 contractors fail each year!5 In their wake is a trail of unfinished construction projects and unpaid workers, subcontractors, and material suppliers.
 With every contractor failure there is the risk of abandoned and delayed projects, increased financing costs, capital calls, lender inquiries, lost tenants, litigation and litigation costs, clouded property titles and foreclosures.
 Surety bonds can take away the risk of these problems.
 The bonds offer assurance that a contractor is capable of completing the contract on time, within budget, and according to specifications.
 Because surety bonds can be obtained from reputable, secure financial institutions that are qualified and licensed to transact suretyship within the state of California, surety bonds provide dependable, proven, and reliable protection against contractor failure.